Firenze, ti amo

 We personally stayed on Via del Ponte alle Mosse, a street just west of the station, and found it to be a satisfactory choice.

-Overall, the area is most appealing closest to the Arno River.
+Overall, the area is most appealing the closer you are to the Arno River.

 - Stay close to the historic centre for a more affordable price.